Novartis/railroadtracks/doc/introduction.rst

     The toolkit is keeping persistently the files used by all tasks in a project, and is providing intuitive ways to navigate complex dependency graphs.
 **Decouple declaration from execution**
     `railroadtracks` allows the creation of all interconnected computational tasks required for a project before any computation is performed.
 This, added to the model aspect, allows consistency checks early instead of discovering issues after a number of computation tasks have already been performed.
 This is also permitting the use different scheduling systems within a project.
-The toolkit is providing an execution layer using :mod:`multiprocessing`, and custom execution layers can be added.
+    The toolkit is providing task execution engines using :mod:`multiprocessing` and SGE's qsub, and custom execution layers can be added.
 **Implicit naming of result files**
    The toolkit is making a clear separation between the meta-data for a result file (how was a result file obtained) from its file name.
 User can write complete pipelines, while only specifying the file names for the input data at the root of the dependency graph.